Yohannfra/Touche/Documents/README.md

 ````
 .
-├── CAD       # CAD and SLT files for 3D printing
+├── CAD       # CAD and STL files for 3D printing
 └── PCB       # PCB sources and gerber files
 ```